riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 ## Arrays

 In Swift we can represent a collection of values using the `Array` datatype.
-An `Array` is an ordered lists of values.
+An `Array` is an ordered list of values.
 These values must all be of the same type, otherwise Xcode will complain — or worse you'll get a runtime error.

 ``` swift
 var intArray = [1, 2, 3]